 Water Tracing Methodology

-The Division of Geology and Land Survey (DGLS) water tracing methodologies have been developed over a period of four decades, to improve the quality of data collected and the interpretation of that data.
+Missouri Geological Survey water tracing methodologies have been developed over a period of four decades to improve the quality of data collected and the interpretation of that data.
 The standardized process is summarized below:

 - Field work is begun to determine locations of suitable monitoring and injection points that have the potential to produce useful data.